Types of House Siding

 • vinyl siding is versatile and budget-friendly.

-• Hardie Board and engineered wood siding are better for durability and weather resistance.
+• Hardie Board, engineered wood siding, and cement board, are better for durability and weather resistance.

 • There's no one-size-fits-all.